Kitchen Renovation: 10 Special Cabinet Features To Know

 When planning cabinet layouts and functions, take inventory of everything you’ll need to store.
 This includes:

-• Paper products and items like aluminum foil, waxed paper and ziplock bags
+- Paper products and items like aluminum foil, waxed paper, and Ziploc bags

 Many of the kitchens we work on don’t have room for that dreamy walk-in or butler’s pantry.
 But pull-out pantry drawers make it easy to access food stowed in cabinets.
 And the right cabinet organizers will save floor space over a walk in pantry overall.
 With these handy pull-outs, there’s no digging around blindly in the back of a deep cabinet.